10 things to know about the Balearic Islands

 One of the many beautiful turquoise coves of the Balearics

 5. The island of Mallorca is also one of Europe’s top destinations for cyclists thanks to smooth roads, courteous drivers, easy bike hire, plentiful cycle friendly hotels and wide range of landscapes that can be enjoyed by all types of riders.

 6. The highest point of the Balearic Islands is the Puig Major on Mallorca, with an altitude of 1432 metres above sea level.

 7. Ibiza might be famed as a party island but it also boasts many picturesque and peaceful spots, especially the south coast with its charming seaside villages.

 8. Formentera is the smallest of the Balearic islands and is loved for its clear waters and long stretches of beach backed by dunes and pine trees.

 9. The small isle of Formentera is famously the setting of the novel by Jules Verne, called Hector Servadac.
 He also wrote the “Lighthouse at the End of the World”.
 A lighthouse can be found at La Mola, at the very end of the island, where, on a clear day, the shores of Africa can be seen in the distance.

 10. Tennis stars Carlos Moyá and Rafael Nadal come from the Balearic Islands.

-See the full range of Macs Adventure Walking holidays in the Balearic Islands.
+See the full range of Macs Adventure's active walking and cycling holidays in the Balearic Islands.